cmdrkotori/mplaylist/README.rst

     qtcreator mplaylist.pro

-The application calls mpv to play files, so Windows users please make sure mpv is in your path or the binaries are in the same directory.
+The application calls mpv to play files, so Windows users please make sure the binaries are in the same directory or mpv is in your path.
+You may want to install mpv with `chocolatey <https://chocolatey.org/>`_ for this purpose.